 Sudden Infant Death Syndrome, commonly referred to as SIDS, describes the sudden, unexplained death of an infant younger than one year of age.
-Some people call SIDS “crib death” because many babies who die of SIDS are found in their cribs.
-But cribs are not the cause of SIDS.

 What should I know about SIDS?